 |---|---|

-Modernization is an ongoing strategy for turning risk into opportunity.
-Business cases often show measurable cost savings and faster time-to-market when done correctly2.
+Business cases often show measurable cost savings and faster time-to-market when modernization is planned and executed correctly2.

 Mapping Your Modernization Starting Point

-Jumping into a full rewrite without a map is a classic mistake.
+Jumping into a full rewrite without a map is a common mistake.
 Start with a clear inventory of your application portfolio and score each system on two axes: business value and technical health.

 Evaluating Business Value

-Measure business value with concrete outcomes tied to revenue or strategic goals:
+Measure business value with outcomes tied to revenue or strategic goals:

-- Revenue impact: Is the app directly generating revenue or enabling critical transactions?
+- Revenue impact: Does the app drive transactions or revenue?

 - User base: How many internal or external users rely on it daily?

-- Strategic alignment: Is it essential for planned initiatives over the next one to three years?
+- Strategic alignment: Is it essential for initiatives in the next one to three years?

 High-value systems are cornerstone applications where even brief downtime causes significant impact.